Misfortune (Christmas with Scrooge)

 “You’re not leaving so soon, Dexter?”
 She frowned with obvious disappointment.
 “You didn’t get anything to eat—”

 “I’ll get something on the way to the office.”
 He cut her short.

 “But the dancing hasn’t even begun yet—”

 “I don’t like to dance.”
 He finished buttoning his coat then slid his hands into a pair of warm leather gloves.

 Adell Cameron’s eyes narrowed in concern.
 “You used to.”

-Dexter paused, took note of the disquiet look on her face, and sighed heavily.
+Dexter paused, took note of the forlorn look on her face, and sighed heavily.
 “I have a lot of work to do.
 Goodnight mother.”

 She followed him to the exit.
 “Will you be coming over tomorrow for turkey dinner?”